sweattep/ancient_quotes/README.md

 >So let them laugh a little and weep much as recompense for what they used to earn.

 >How can he have kingship over us while we are more worthy of kingship than him and he has not been given any measure of wealth?

+>Every good and perfect gift descends from above, from The Father of lights with whom there is no change nor a shadow of variation.

+>The Spirit is The Life Giver; the body does not benefit anything.
+The words that I speak with you are spirit and life.